mossrake/async-reasoning-engine/PROJECT_CONTEXT.md

 2. Oscillating between different interpretations with each new data point
 3. Discarding potentially valid alternative explanations to maintain consistency
 4. Providing artificially certain conclusions that reverse with the next data point
+5. Consuming many tokens through verbose multi-agent communication

-### Our Approach: Unified Context with Protected Reasoning
+### Our Approach: Token-Efficient Single SLM with Protected Reasoning

-Instead of building complex multi-agent systems or forced belief revision frameworks, we use a single language model managing a rewritable context window filled with structured assertion tuples.
+Instead of building complex multi-agent systems or deploying expensive large language models, we use a **single Small Language Model (SLM)** managing a rewritable context window filled with structured assertion tuples designed for minimal token consumption.

 ## Core Technical Innovations

-### 1. Structured Assertion Tuples
+### 1. Token-Optimized Structured Assertion Tuples
-Every piece of evidence and hypothesis becomes a timestamped tuple:
+Every piece of evidence and hypothesis becomes a **compact timestamped tuple** designed for maximum information density:
 ```
 (content, timestamp, conf:X.XX, status, age_minutes, imp:X.XX, source)
 ```

-This provides the LLM with complete structured context containing all hypotheses, evidence, and relationships simultaneously.
+This **minimizes token consumption by an estimated ~40%** compared to verbose natural language representations while providing the SLM with complete structured context containing all hypotheses, evidence, and relationships simultaneously.

-### 2. Deep Thought Processing
+### 2. Deep Thought Processing with Budget Controls
-Protected reasoning sessions where the LLM analyzes stable context snapshots without interference from new evidence.
-This mirrors how human analysts need uninterrupted thinking time.
+Protected reasoning sessions where the SLM analyzes stable context snapshots without interference from new evidence.
+This mirrors how human analysts need uninterrupted thinking time while maintaining strict token budget enforcement for cost-effective deployment.

 ### 3. Asynchronous Evidence Handling
-Fast ingestion with queued processing during analysis prevents reactive oscillation while ensuring no evidence is lost.
+Fast ingestion with queued processing during analysis prevents reactive oscillation while ensuring no evidence is lost and no tokens are wasted on premature context switches.

-### 4. Hypothesis Evolution
+### 4. Hypothesis Evolution with Minimal Overhead
-Confidence-based status transitions (active/weakened/dormant) rather than deletion/replacement, allowing theories to persist and be revived when circumstances change.
+Confidence-based status transitions (active/weakened/dormant) rather than deletion/replacement, allowing theories to persist and be revived when circumstances change - all represented within the same token-efficient tuple structure.

 ### 5. Investigation Lifecycle Management
 Complete investigation tracking with persistent results storage: